-This campus-based, proactive policing program is provided by University Police to develop and enhance its public outreach efforts and to merge its police services with community programs to strengthen community partnerships.
+This campus-based, proactive policing program is provided by UPD to develop and enhance its public outreach efforts and to merge its police services with community programs to strengthen community partnerships.
 It emphasizes fire/life safety, security screening and review, and crime prevention.
 One or more buildings are assigned to the sergeants, who contact building coordinators twice a month and serve as that area's primary police contact.
-In 2016, University Police dedicated over 258 hours of activity to the CWP, with public contact to 796 individuals.